Swhag/Soc-Analyst-Portfolio/6 - Wireshark Traffic Analysis/README.md

 # Wireshark Traffic Analysis

 ## Overview
 This project demonstrates how suspicious and anomalous network behavior can be identified through packet capture analysis in Wireshark.
-The emphasis is on recognizing traffic patterns, understanding their implications, and determining when activity warrants escalation in a SOC environment.
+The emphasis is on recognizing traffic patterns, understanding their implications and determining when activity warrants escalation in a SOC environment.

+---

 ## Purpose
 - Recognize malicious or abnormal network patterns